unicef/publicgoods-toolkit/introduction.md

 user interacts with the software over a network, that user is entitled to receive a copy of the software and all open source rights to run, copy, modify, and distribute it.

+## DPGs Are About Collaboration, Not Licenses

+This module contains a lot of material about licenses, and any discussion of open will eventually include mention of licensing.
+It is in many ways foundational.
+It is also true, though, that open source's tendency to focus on licensing is an artifact of history.
+There is a growing consensus among practitioners that open licensing works best when it recedes into the background.
+In the most succesful open projects, licenses set some basic ground rules.
+After that, collaboration ideally occurs according to norms and best practices designed to maximize shared benefits, not carefully track legal limits.

+In every sector where we examine DPGs, we find that licenses are a useful starting point but that improving collaborative process is always a greater factor in success than perfecting licensing terms.
+The key is to make DPGs and share them in ways that catalyze collaborative dynamics.
+If the openness of a DPG creates new opportunities and is susceptible to improvement in open ways, we say it "behaves" in an open way.
+That behavior is where the public benefits are.
+It is where an agency's policy goals are met.
+That behavior doesn't come from a license alone.

+As you consider these modules and apply them to your work, keep in mind what DPGs are best at: sharing costs, multiplying benefits, lowering barriers to entry, and enabling cooperation across boundaries.
+DPGs are resources that enable entire communities to progress together.
+Whenever government creates DPGs instead of proprietary resources, these are the policy goals it can create.